Grants for Good

 • Show strong leadership – through lived experience, knowledge, or commitment

-While we welcome a wide range of applications, Grants for Good is very competitive, receiving more than 400 applications in each round.
+While we welcome a wide range of applications, Grants for Good is very competitive, receiving up to 1000 grant applications in each round.
 For this reason, projects that are less likely to be shortlisted include:

 • Equipment for sports or music clubs